dja3/web-app/README.md

 My friend Austin has a lot of great ideas that could make him a billionaire.
 Unfortunately, he's usually a few decades late.
 This is a web app which includes CRUD operations for keeping a list of "$B Ideas" with front end in [React](reactjs.org), backend API built with Python [Flask](https://www.fullstackpython.com/flask.html) and [MongoDB](www.mongodb.com).
 This is an exercise for me to learn some new technologies and show the value of deploying them on Kubernetes.

 ## Prerequisites ##
-* MongoDB instance configured ([MongoDB Atlas](mongodb.com/cloud/atlas) is an easy way to get started!) with connection string
+* MongoDB instance configured ([MongoDB Atlas](mongodb.com/cloud/atlas) is an easy way to get started) with connection string
-* docker and docker-compose installed (for dev envirnment)
+* docker and docker-compose installed (for dev environment)
 * Kubernetes cluster configured with a `web-app` namespace
 * Tool for sending HTTP requests (i.e. [Postman](https://www.getpostman.com/) or [Curl](https://curl.haxx.se/))